obrasier/obrasier.github.io/_posts/2020-06-10-neeerd-pledge.md

 ```

-Okay... that ran I the scraper from the internet required only 1 line change to actually work.
+Okay...
+I the scraper from the internet and required only 1 line change to actually work.
 Amazing.

 ```bash
 $ python scraper.py